• less than12 metres

 • 150 days on any vessels without a task book.

 You must complete at least half of the qualifying sea service required for the certificate in the five years before the application.
+No longer required

 If you have completed a task book you must attach a copy of the seafarer details page to your application.